Home ➡️ English Grammar ➡️ Fix 5 Common Grammar Mistakes in School with Detective Leo

 “I must to call him immediately.”

 Leo removed the extra word to.
 Why?
-Because must is already a super strong bossy verb.
-It does not need any little helpers to do its job.
-The correct way is: “I must call him immediately.”
+Because “must” is already a super-strong, bossy verb.
+For instance, it does not need any little helpers to do its job.
+In short, the correct way is: “I must call him immediately.”

 “Every students like the teacher.”

 Leo shook his head.
 The word every looks at a huge group but points to them one by one, like a line of single soldiers.
-So, it always wants a single noun and an s on the action word.
-He changed it to: “Every student likes the teacher.”
+Specifically, it always wants a single noun and an s on the action word.
+Consequently, he changed it to: “Every student likes the teacher.”

 “I like very much ice cream.”

 Leo smiled.
 In English, the action word like and the object you love must stand right next to each other like best friends.
-You cannot park a giant phrase between them!
-He moved the words around: “I like ice cream very much.”
+Truly, you cannot park a giant phrase between them!
+Thus, he moved the words around: “I like ice cream very much.”

 By lunchtime, all sentences were perfect.
 The school kids cheered because they realized that clearing up common mistakes in English grammar can be as fast and fun as solving an awesome puzzle game!